grafana/yugabyte-datasource/docs/sources/setup.md

 For general information on adding a data source see [Add a data source](https://grafana.com/docs/grafana/latest/administration/data-source-management/#add-a-data-source).
 Only users with the organization `administrator` role can add data sources.

-Set the yugabyte data source’s basic configuration options:
+Set the Yugabyte data source’s basic configuration options:

 | Name         | Description                                                                           |
 | ------------ | ------------------------------------------------------------------------------------- |